multifactor/MFKDF/README.md

 # Multi-Factor Key Derivation
 ## Setup Key
 Before you can derive a multi-factor derived key, you must setup a "key policy," which is essentially just a [JSON document](https://mfkdf.com/schema/v1.0.0/policy.json) which specifies how a key is derived and ensures the key is the same every time (as long as the factors are correct).
-Setting up this policy yourself is difficult and potentially dangerous if insecure configuration options are chosen; therefore, the {@link setup.key} utility is provided with safe defaults.
+Setting up this policy yourself is difficult and potentially dangerous if insecure configuration options are chosen; therefore, the [setup.key](https://mfkdf.com/docs/setup.html#.key) utility is provided with safe defaults.
 You can use it like so:

 ```
 // setup 16 byte 3-factor multi-factor derived key with a password, HOTP code, and UUID code